-The finance industry has been an early adopter of AI.
+The financial sector has been an early adopter of AI.
 It is likely that the use of algorithms in trading and the fact that most large financial firms already have teams of software developers aided the transition into data science and AI applications in the industry.

 The advent of other AI use-cases in finance, such as chatbots and conversational interfaces, has seemingly also driven up the interest in natural language processing (NLP).
 NLP could allow a company to garner insights by summarizing documents or gauging brand-related sentiment across the web.

 We spoke with Peter Hoopes, VP WW Sales at Gamalon, Inc., who laid out some of the value that NLP might bring to customer service in finance.
 We will refer to our talks with him as we explain some of the concepts moving forward.

 In this article, we’ll start with an overview of natural language processing in finance, and then we’ll discuss two prominent applications for NLP across insurance firms, banks, and other financial institutions.
 The functions of these applications are as follows: